 Penalties for misdemeanours or transgressions of the rules discovered during or after an event regarding damage to property, but not limited to, may be applied after the event.
 Refer SSR 318 A [v] i, [vi] b), e, and [xi] c).
 After each round of the SA Cross Country Series and finalisation of all formalities and classifications of the race, the Timing and Tracking Manager may download and scrutinize individual competitor's data logs to establish whether a misdemeanour of any sort or any transgression of the rules is apparent by a competitor.
 This will be brought to the attention of the Officials of the event so that appropriate action may be taken if deemed necessary.
-If it is discovered and proven that a competitor for the NEXT round of the SA Cross Country Series in which they enter and compete.
+If it is discovered and proven that a competitor transgressed the rules, the Clerk of the Course of the meeting may impose a time penalty on the guilty competitor for the NEXT round of the SA Cross Country Series in which they enter and compete.
 This time penalty will be added to the main race time of the competitor on his/her next event.
 The first offence or transgression related to damage to property will carry a time penalty of fifteen (15) minutes.
 The second infringement will carry a penalty of (30) minutes.
 For three (3) or more infringements, a one (1) race ban could be imposed.